Welcome to this article about the top 10 weirdest animals.

 3. Frill-necked lizard

-Colors vary depending on the lizard’s surroundings, so there isn’t one universal shade.
+Their colors vary depending on their surroundings.
 Lizards that live in dry, clay-filled environments are more likely to show a variety of oranges, reds, and browns.
 In contrast, lizards living in wetter, more tropical environments are more likely to show darker browns, greys, and greens.
 Their colors are a sort of camouflage since they are tailored to their environments.

-The ruff of skin covering the reptiles’ heads and neck is the most distinctive feature of these creatures.
-Long cartilage spines attach to the jaw bones and support the neck frill’s shape.
+Distinguishing features: The ruff of skin covering the reptiles’ heads and neck is the most distinctive feature of these creatures.
+Long cartilage spines attach to their jaw bones and support the shape of the neck frills.

 4. Echidnas

-The echidna is a member of a family of quill-covered monotremes (egg-laying mammals) classified as Tachyglossidae.
-The echidna is also known as the spiny anteater.
-In addition to the platypus, the four existing species of echidna are the only living mammals that lay eggs and are members of the Monotremata order.
+The echidna, also known as the spiny anteater, is a member of a family of a family of quill-covered monotremes.
+In addition to the platypus, the four existing species of echidna are the only living mammals that lay eggs.

 5. Aye-aye

-However, its teeth are constantly growing like those of a rodent.
-Like bats and squirrels, the aye-aye uses echolocation to find its way around and can scale trees headfirst.
-It has large, glaring orange or tan eyes that are spherical.
+Their teeth never stop growing, similar to those of rodents.
+Like bats and squirrels, aye-ayes use echolocation to find their way around and can scale trees headfirst.
+They have large, glaring orange or tan eyes that are spherical.
 It also has a third finger to probe into holes it has dug with its teeth and grab grubs out of those holes.

 People in the area don’t like an endangered species because they think it’s a demon and will kill it at any chance.